 - Despite being a small country, Denmark used to face many serious issues due to crime and terrorism in the past.
 However, it has successfully tackled all those problems and today, it proudly stands second on the list of safest countries in the world.

-- Since the year 2012, Denmark regularly reserves its spot on the list of happiest countries too.
+- Since the year 2012, Denmark has regularly reserved its spot on the list of happiest countries too.

 - Denmark consists of more than 400 small islands, and it is well known for offering equal opportunities and individual freedom.
 There is almost no gap between the top level and lower level of organizations.

-- Government of Denmark is keen on the concept of internationalization that makes this country as one of the most popular destinations for expats.
+- The government of Denmark is keen on the concept of internationalization that makes this country as one of the most popular destinations for expats.

 - Since Danish and Swedish languages are closely related to each other, it wouldn’t be a big surprise to see a Dane and Swede conversing happily in their own tongue.
 English is taught as a compulsory second language in secondary schools.
 So almost everyone here can converse well in English.